Aadv1k/deimos/docs/thresholding.md

 ```

 - To find the threshold, we need to find the max variance, so we store the variance in a `maxVariance` and if the current is higher than previous, we re-set the variable and set the threshold accordingly.

+Finally, we use the the previous Global Threshold function to apply the results to the image

 ### Result